 Bus 100E will take you to Deák Ferenc tér in about 40 minutes.

 From Deák Ferenc tér, you can transfer onto metro line 3 (blue), a central metro line where many hotels and apartments are near.
 Not yours?
 You can also get on metro line 1 (yellow) and 2 (red) and various buses.
 Looking for metro line 4 (green)?
 Transfer at Kálvin tér in that case (bus 100E stops there too).

 Would you rather take a train?
 Hop on bus 200E to Ferihegy railway station.
 From there you can take a train to Nyugati railway station (Nyugati Pályaudvar), reasonably central in the city.

-The metros don’t ride during the night.
-During that time, there are night buses going to and from the airport.
-Budapest Airport made great infographics showing how to get to the city center from the airport and the other way around.
+The metro’s don’t go during the night, but night buses are available during that time.
+Budapest Airport created these great infographics showing how to get to the city center from the airport and the other way around.

 From the airport to the city center

 Now you should be able to get to your destination without any problems.
 If you have any questions, leave a comment or get in touch at petra[at]todoinbudapest.com.